What Is Periodontal Disease?

 If you are experiencing sensitive inflamed gums or bleeding while you brush or floss your teeth, then you may be experiencing early symptoms of periodontal disease.
 Periodontal disease is an infection in the soft tissue of your mouth that damages your gums and will eventually result in damage to the bone that holds your teeth in place.

 Periodontal disease is common but can be prevented through good oral hygiene practices and regular professional cleanings.
+There are several consequences of periodontal disease such as tooth loss.
 If you are experiencing possible symptoms of periodontal disease, our team at Bruce Gopin, DDS, MS can provide you with high-quality treatment to combat periodontal disease and protect your smile.

 What Are the Symptoms of Periodontal Disease?